rougier/matplotlib-tutorial/README.rst

 time.
 Only the number of the figure is frequently changed.

 When you work with the GUI you can close a figure by clicking on the x in the upper right corner.
-But you can close a figure programmatically by calling close.
+But you can also close a figure programmatically by calling close.
 Depending on the argument it closes (1) the current figure (no argument), (2) a specific figure (figure number or figure instance as argument), or (3) all figures (all as argument).